groundlight/edge-endpoint/CONFIGURING-DETECTORS.md

     - detector_id: "det_abc"
         edge_inference_config: "default"
     - detector_id: "det_xyz"
-        edge_inference_config: "no-cloud"
+        edge_inference_config: "my-custom-config"
 ```
 Add a new entry for each detector that you want to configure.
+Each entry must include the detector ID and the edge inference config you want the detector to use.
+You can select one of the predefined edge inference configs or define a new one to achieve your desired behavior.

-Remember that inference configs can be applied to as many detectors as you'd like, so if you want multiple detectors to have the same configuration, just assign them the same edge inference config.
+Edge inference configs can be applied to as many detectors as you'd like, so if you want multiple detectors to have the same configuration, just assign them the same inference config.
 Make sure you don't have multiple entries for the same detector - in this case, the edge endpoint will error when starting up.

 ## Reference: Edge Inference Parameters